Robert “Bob” Friley III - The Vicksburg Post

 He is survived by his loving wife of 57 years, Martha; sons, Randy (Rennae) and Todd; grandchildren, James Friley (Annette), Jennifer Friley, Jessica McDaniel (Ryan), Nicholas Friley, Zachary Friley (Brittany), Sarah Friley and Robert Isaiah Friley.

-His great children, Noah, Jayson, Lincoln, Mason, TJ, Cassidy, and Wyatt.
+His great-grand children, Noah, Jayson, Lincoln, Mason, TJ, Cassidy, and Wyatt.

 He was a devoted member and deacon of Yokena Presbyterian Church and his missionary work with Living Waters.